 Is Video Game Testing a Stable Job?

 Game testing doesn’t pay very much.
 To start, you’re typically looking at about ten dollars an hour.

-As you get more experience, this could increase to $14, sometimes more if you’re very good or build a great working relationship with a studio.
+As you get more experienced, this could increase to $14, sometimes more if you’re very good or build a great working relationship with a studio.

 The thing to remember is that game testing is typically a contracting position.
 That means that instead of actually being an employee of the company that is developing the game, you work for yourself and they’ve hired you temporarily.